NVIDIA/NVFlare/examples/advanced/llm_hf/README.md

 ## Introduction
 This example illustrates both supervised fine-tuning (SFT) and parameter-efficient fine-tuning (PEFT) using the [SFT Trainer](https://huggingface.co/docs/trl/sft_trainer) from [HuggingFace](https://huggingface.co/).
-We used the [Llama-2-7b model](https://huggingface.co/meta-llama/Llama-2-7b) to showcase the functionality of federated SFT and PEFT, allowing HuggingFace models to be trained and adapted with NVFlare.
+We used the [Llama-2-7b-hf model](https://huggingface.co/meta-llama/Llama-2-7b-hf) to showcase the functionality of federated SFT and PEFT, allowing HuggingFace models to be trained and adapted with NVFlare.
 Mainly on two fronts:
-- Adapt local HF training scripts to federated application
+- Adapt local HuggingFace training scripts to federated application
-- Handling large model weights (~26 GB for Llama-2-7b model), this is supported by NVFlare infrastructure, and does not need any code change.
+- Handling large model weights (~26 GB for Llama-2-7b-hf model), this is supported by NVFlare infrastructure, and does not need any code change.

-We perform the following exeperiments on two 80GB A100 GPUs, PEFT only needs 1 GPU, while SFT needs both GPUs.
+We conducted these experiments on two 80GB A100 GPUs, PEFT only needs 1 GPU, while SFT needs both GPUs.
 Less computation resources will be needed if smaller models are used, simply replace Llama-2-7b-hf with other options from HuggingFace.

 ## Setup
 Please make sure you set up virtual environment following [example root readme](../../README.md).